Registration renewal reminders got a makeover!

-This transaction is used to issue a plate when a vehicle is not registered in the State of Indiana.
-The vehicle information is taken from the certificate of origin (C of O) or the assigned title on a newly acquired vehicle or from the out-of-state title for first time Indiana registrants.
+This transaction is used to issue a license plate when a vehicle is not registered in Indiana.
 An Indiana resident who purchases a vehicle from another Indiana resident will need a “new” registration transaction from the title.
 Indiana residents must register all newly acquired, unregistered vehicles within 45 days after the date on which the vehicle was purchased or acquired, and all vehicles owned by the person within 60 days after becoming a new resident.
 If changing your legal address during the transaction, you must provide two proofs of address.

 Registrations must be renewed on or before the registration’s scheduled expiration date in order to avoid a $15 administrative penalty.
 If changing your legal address during the transaction, you must provide two proofs of address.